brownerfox/cs260startup/notes.md

 10/12/24: I learned about the several method that lists have prebuilt into them in javascript.
 I used the every method to evaluate if every item in the list would meet a certain requirement.
 For every the syntax is, (the list).every(the condition that you set).

-CSS Startup: I'm learning a lot of different settings in css and I learned about the hover tool for buttons to add interactiveness for my page
+CSS Startup: I'm learning a lot of different settings in css and I learned about the hover tool for buttons to add interactiveness for my page.
+Really, once you code certain css things for your website, and if those parts don't change, then you can re-use that code and save a ton of time